abhiagar2019/GA-Capstone-Medicare_Claims/README.md

 More Length of Stay (LOS), more number of inpatient admissions, more number of diseases (or co-morbidity) diagnosed, more number of inpatient procedures etc means higher chances of re-admission - > which is what the model has predicted quite well.

  ### 9. Conclusion and key learning
-1. Data wrangling is fast in SQL
+1. Model accuracy increased for Logistic Regression (from linear to Polynomial)
-2. Oversampling improves the accuracy (Logistic Regression from 0.75 to 0.86)
+2. Oversampling improved the accuracy (Polynomial Logistic Regression from 0.75 to 0.86)
-3. Polynomial features improved accuracy
-4. PCA reduced my features from 14,000 to 500 with 82% cumulative variance
+3. PCA reduced the features from 14,000+ to 600 with 82% cumulative variance, but looses interpretability
-5. KNN was the slowest
-6. Ensemble methods gave the best results
+4. Ensemble methods gave the best results
-7. Gradient Boosting was the clear winner as it reduced bias.
-It had higher false positives hence lower precision for class 1 (preferred)
-8. Random Forest seems to have a good balance between model accuracy and resource utilization (7mins vs 25 mins for Gradient Boosting)
+5. KNN was the slowest in this case so choosing appropriate parameters for Gridsearch is important

+<b> It seems like poor outcome of patients (Re-admission within 30 days) can be predicted from claims only data (i.e. without much medical information) with reasonable accuracy. </b>

  ### 10. Future work
-  Since now the data is processed, I would like to do the following projects:
+  Since now I have data in the right format, I would like to do the following projects:

-1. Cost prediction
+1. Predicting Cost
 2. Predicting Chronic Disease for a patient
-3. Bundling procedures & payments (based on predicting future medical conditions) for preemptive meaasures
+3. Outcome-based reimbursement modelling - Bundling procedures & services (based on predicting future medical conditions) for bundled payments and taking preemptive measures
 4. Flag high cost hospitals and physicians with poor outcomes
+5. Since, I have zipcodes of the health providers where services was delivered, I would like to combine with othe data such as education, income equality, public transport, demographics to understand if and why certain zip-code population has poor health conditions